 Benefits of Audio Description in Education (BADIE)

-Kids love movies!
-Movies, videos, and other forms of multimedia are, these days, integral to public, private, and special education curriculum.
-If you're a young person who can't see or can't see well, audio description provides access to all the visual images of the movies that young people who are sighted enjoy.
+Movies, videos, and other forms of multimedia are integral to public, private, and special education curriculum.
+For young people who can't see or can't see well, audio description provides access to all the visual images of the movies that young people who are sighted enjoy.

-The Benefits of Audio Description In Education (BADIE) contest wants you to experience media with audio description and then tell us about what you've experienced!
+The Benefits of Audio Description In Education (BADIE) contest wants students to experience media with audio description and then tell us about what they've experienced!
+Students, tell us what you think about the way the video was described and what impact it had on you.
 You have a chance to win prizes for yourself and your teacher AND recognition for your school.
 And--a chance to hold the awesome title: A BADIE award winner!

 How to Enter: